 Free Rider Penalty

-- Number of full-time employees working 30+ hours per week, plus,
+- Number of full-time employees working 30+ hours per week (or 130 per month), plus,

 - Hours worked by part-time employees (up to 120 hours per employee) during the month divided by 120.

 The result is the number of full-time equivalent employees.
 Certain seasonal workers may be excluded from the calculation.

 The law will exact a monthly penalty on the employer in either of the following circumstances:

 One penalty applies if the employer does not offer health coverage to at least 95% of full-time employees (30+ hours per week or 130 hours per month) and their dependent children to age 26 and at least one full-time employee qualifies to receive a premium tax credit to purchase coverage through an Exchange.
 (Certain employees with household income of up to 400% of the Federal Poverty Level are eligible for a premium tax credit.)
 This monthly penalty is 1/12 times $2,000 times the number of full-time employees.
 The first 30 employees are excluded from the calculation of the penalty.